MUJIMERGE/PickwordSell_Backend/README.md

-# SyncronicationKo
+# PickwordSell
-This project is for refactoring Syncronication App
+This project is for PickwordSell Service